 11. Are the hearings kept confidential?

 Yes, all hearings are confidential.
-Throughout the hearing, a tape recording is made in case the board needs to hear certain parts of the hearing during deliberation or in case the student decides to appeal the final decision of the board.
+Throughout the hearing, a digital recording is made in case the board needs to hear certain parts of the hearing during deliberation or in case the student decides to appeal the final decision of the board.
+Statistics on cases can be made available by contacting the dean of students office at email@example.com

 12. What happens if I do not complete my sanctioning?